Table of Contents

 What causes this type of problem?

 This type of problem can be caused by a number of things, from the type of material being used to the conditions in the home or structure where it is found.
 For example, some homes have green mold growing on window sills because they have been constructed using cedar shakes as insulation.
-Condensation occurs along the edge of these types of windows and this creates a prime area for green mold growth.
+Mold on window sill from condensation occurs along the edge of these types of windows and this creates a prime area for green mold growth.
 In other cases, the problem is caused when a homeowner leaves windows open and does not use a screen to keep pests outside of his or her home.
 This can result in birds flying into the room, creating an unsanitary environment that allows green mold to grow on window sills.

 What can be done to solve this problem?